It’s surprising how confused we can get by emotion.

 Anger is a mobilisation response: it tells us something needs to change.
 Anger encourages us to act.

 In order for babies to learn to crawl they must first feel frustrated (a watered down form of anger) – this is their reaction to their static situation, which they want to change.
 The baby’s anger tells them they need to do something: they need to move.

 Anger motivates us.
 And sometimes we need that.
 It’s useful as the anger is telling us to notice something else.

 But what we do have to first identify is the thing in ourself that our anger is pointing to: the threat that our anger is telling us to notice.
-Is it a resistance to something, including to accepting a reality?
-Does our anger at others disguise the anger we feel at ourselves?
-Are we quick to fire accusations in defence of ourselves when our boundaries are shot, or when we realise we’ve let our own boundaries be shot?
+Is it really a threat?
+Are we angry at someone or something else instead of feeling angry at ourselves?
+Are we quick to fire accusations in our defence when we realise we’ve let our own boundaries be crossed?

-Then we have a choice about what to do with our anger.
-We can retreat if we need to, or live with it sitting on our shoulder for a while, or take a deep breath, and face the threat.
+Once we identify the true cause of our anger we have a choice about what to do about it.
+We can retreat if we need to, or live with it sitting on our shoulder for a while, or take a deep breath and face the threat calmly.

 Happiness can be seen as an array of all the positives.